 If you decide to withdraw

-- Complete the online withdrawal form - Withdrawal Form is unavailable until 1st September 2019
+- Complete the online withdrawal form - Course Withdrawal Form

 - Postgraduate Research Students complete Postgraduate Research Degree Withdrawal Form